Malton, North Yorkshire: 18th, 19th and early 20th centuries

 By 1835, medical care was being provided at The Dispensary on Saville Street; this was a predecessor of the Malton Cottage Hospital which would not open until August 1905, funded by donations and a subscription.
 As late as 1841, dental care was provided by barbers; a Mr. Moseley was a prominent "surgeon-dentist".

 Newspapers were well established in 1855, when the tax on newspapers was repealed.
 The Malton Messenger and The Malton & Norton Gazette were both weekly publications.

 In 1856, the town was policed by the North Riding, with four men and a superintendent.
 Thomas Wilson was the Chief Police Officer.
 The Malton Town Gaol had been opened decades earlier.
 Work on new police house started in October 1893.
 By 1881, the Malton Fire Brigade, was operating with a steam engine.

-In 1881, the population of Old and New Malton totalled 8,750 persons.
+In 1881, the combined population of Old and New Malton was reported as approximately 8,750 persons (contemporary gazetteers give varying figures, some of which may include the neighbouring township of Norton-on-Derwent).
 Newer industries in New Malton included iron and brass foundries.

 The development of the local railway network flourished during the mid-1800s – the York to Scarborough railway opened in 1845 and the Malton and Driffield Junction Railway opened in 1853.
 The Malton railway station is now Grade II listed (since 1986).

 During the early 1900s, electricity was installed in much of the town.
 Before the Second World War, several buildings were erected, including the Court House, Cottage Hospital and Police Station.
 The town was bombed during the war.